m-shum/login-example-nextjs/README.md

-This app uses Next.js 15 app router.

-### Dynamic Deployment

-Uses the `main` branch and is deployed on [Vercel](https://login-example-nextjs.vercel.app/) using API routes.
+This app is deployed in both [Github Pages](https://m-shum.github.io/login-example-nextjs/) (SSG) and [Vercel](https://login-example-nextjs.vercel.app/) (using server actions and API routes).

-### Static Deployment
+### Code Structure

-Is the statically-generated version of the app found in the `static` branch, and is deployed on [Github Pages](https://m-shum.github.io/login-example-nextjs/).
+The SSG code for the Github Pages deployment is localed in the `static` branch and the Vercel deployment SSR code is in the `main` branch.

 ### Credentials